basler/pylon-ros-camera/README.md

-Magazino Pylon_Camera powered by Basler
+Magazino PylonCamera powered by Basler
 =====

 This package offers many functions of the Basler-PylonAPI in the ROS-Framwork.